Maternity Triage

-If you have any concerns about yourself or your baby, please call the Labour Line for advice on 0300 369 0388.
+If you have any concerns about yourself or your baby, please call the Maternity Advice Line for advice on 0300 369 0388.
 A midwife will carry out a telephone assessment and provide you with advice, or refer you to maternity triage.

 Maternity triage runs similarly to the service offered by Accident and Emergency Departments.